Procedure Followed by Auditors for Inventory Audit in UAE

 How Auditors in Dubai Conduct Inventory Audits?

 Auditors follow the International Accounting Standards or IAS 2 which enlists the requirements for accounting for inventory.
-As per the IAS 2 standards, inventories need to be measured at the lower of cost and Net Realisable Value (NRV).
+As per the IAS 2 standards, inventories need to be measured at a lower cost and Net Realisable Value (NRV).

 The clients are also required to fill in an inventory questionnaire through which the auditor ensures that whether or not the client has put in adequate stock taking procedures.
 Based on the answers to the questionnaire, the auditor decides whether the client’s result of stock-taking can be relied upon.